emberjs/website/source/blog/2018-04-27-the-emberjs-times-issue-44.md

 The Learning Team met IRL at EmberConf and shared the results of that meeting on [the Ember blog](https://emberjs.com/blog/2018/04/22/ember-learning-update.html).
 Initiatives for the new year were grouped into two directions - User Support and Marketing.

+The new guides app will be launching soon!
+The main difference is that is in an Ember app, making it easier for Ember folks to contribute.
+And because of [prember](https://github.com/ef4/prember), it's fully SEO-friendly!
+Deprecation for the old guides is happening [here](https://github.com/emberjs/guides#notice-this-repository-is-deprecated).

 ---

 ## [SECTION - ENTER YOUR TITLE HERE](enter-your-url-where-this-section-should-link-to-here)